-The virtual surround sound is unimpressive and a downright downgrade from the regular stereo mode and microphone sounds better when you aren’t using the mixer amp which arguably makes up for the whole $30 difference between the two headsets.
-Plus the cables are just way too long.
+The virtual surround sound is unimpressive and a downright downgrade from the regular stereo mode.
+The microphone sounds better when you aren’t using the mixer amp, which arguably makes up for the whole $30 difference between the two headsets, plus the cables are just way too long.

 Sure, being able to separately adjust the game and chat volumes through the cable is handy, but this feature alone isn’t enough to make a headset.
 Also, while we were left speechless by the new color scheme of the Cloud Alpha S, we simply can’t recommend buying a $30 paint job for a peripheral.